Easy Pandan Sticky Rice (Xôi Lá Dứa) in Under 1 Hour

 Helpful Tips

-• Make it into “Chè”: Got leftovers?
-Repurpose them into Vietnamese dessert soups like Chè Khoai Môn (taro dessert soup), Chè Đậu Trắng (white bean dessert soup), or Chè Chuối Nướng (grilled sticky rice banana with sweetened coconut sauce).
+Turn It Into “Chè“: Got leftovers?
+Don’t let them go to waste—transform them into Vietnamese dessert soups like Chè Khoai Môn (taro dessert), Chè Đậu Trắng (white bean dessert), or Chè Chuối Nướng (grilled banana sticky rice with coconut sauce).

-Discover more delicious and authentic Vietnamese recipes
+Find more of my favorite authentic Vietnamese recipes

 Thanks a bunch for giving my recipe a shot!
 If you enjoyed it, I’d truly appreciate a 5-star 🌟🌟🌟🌟🌟 rating or a comment to let me know your thoughts.